Queensland does not have an amnesty for medicinal cannabis

 Why not an Amnesty?

-Some parents are requesting an amnesty from prosecution to give their children illicit medicinal cannabis.
-The issue is that an amnesty would not provide a legal source of pharmaceutical-grade medicinal cannabis for these families.
+Some people are requesting an amnesty from prosecution to take illicit cannabis themselves or give their children illicit cannabis for medicinal purposes.
+The issue is that an amnesty would not provide a legal source of pharmaceutical-grade medicinal cannabis for these individuals or families.

 By providing a legal way for doctors to prescribe approved products, the Queensland Government is looking after the safety of patients and families.